Peggy Sue (singer): Biography

-The family moved to Wabash, Indiana in 1955 due to her father's illness from working in the coal mines; he would die in 1959 of black lung disease.
-She began performing with Loretta and her brothers at venues around Wabash, Indiana.
+The family moved to Wabash, Indiana, in 1955 due to her father's illness from working in the coal mines; he would die in 1959 of black lung disease.
+She began performing with Loretta and her brothers at venues around Wabash.

 Wright then became a featured act in Loretta's early shows in the 1960s.
 She also helped write a few of Loretta's compositions, including "Don't Come Home A' Drinkin' (With Lovin' on Your Mind)."

-In 1969, she signed with Decca Records and released her debut single, "I'm Dynamite," which went into the Country Top 30.
-That same year she released an album of the same name.
-The second single from that album titled, "I'm Gettin' Tired of Babyin' You" also reached the Top 30.
+In 1969, she signed with Decca Records and released her debut single, "I'm Dynamite," which went into the country top 30.
+That same year, she released an album of the same name.
+The second single from that album titled, "I'm Gettin' Tired of Babyin' You" also reached the top 30.

-After Peggy Sue had a hit with her most successful single, "All-American Husband," she left Decca Records after releasing two albums.
+After Peggy Sue had a hit with her most successful single, "All-American Husband", she left Decca Records after releasing two albums.
 Next, Wright recorded two albums in the 1970s for two small labels.

 Peggy Sue was married twice.
-Her first marriage was to Douglas Wells (m.1964-div.1968); the second to Sonny Wright (m.1970-).
+Her first marriage was to Douglas Wells (m.
+1964-div.
+1968); the second was to Sonny Wright (m.
+1970-).
 From her first marriage, Peggy had one daughter: Doyletta Gayle; born May 30, 1967.
 Doyletta Gayle was named after Doyle Wilburn and Wright's sisters: Loretta Lynn and Crystal Gayle.
 Doyletta became a victim of spousal abuse when she was killed by her spouse on February 22, 1991.

-After 1970, she didn't appear on the Billboard country charts until 1980.
+After 1970, she did not appear on the Billboard country charts until 1977.
 Beginning then, she had a small string of minor hits on her second husband Sonny Wright's label, Doorknob.

-In 1986 she began performing as a background singer and designing stage costumes for her younger sister, Crystal Gayle.
+In 1986, she began performing as a background singer and designing stage costumes for her younger sister, Crystal Gayle.

 She continues to perform with Gayle today.
-Occasionally they would both join up with older sister Loretta Lynn for a concert at her Hurricane Mills, Tennessee ranch.
+Occasionally, they would both join with older sister Loretta Lynn for a concert at her Hurricane Mills, Tennessee, ranch.